 There are several bulletin boards in Woodruff School buildings.
 The one located outside the Office of Student Services (in the MRDC Building) is particularly important.
-Notices concerning class schedules, class cancellations, room assignments, initial class meeting times, program changes, and modifications of academic rules and regulations may be found here first.
+Notices concerning class schedules, class cancellations, room assignments and initial class meeting times may be found here first.